smaht-dac/submitr/docs/source/credentials.rst

 Obviously you would replace ``<your-access-key-id>`` and ``<your-secret-access-key>`` in the above with your actual **Access Key ID** and **Secret Access Key** values obtained from the SMaHT Portal **Add Access Key** step described above.
+If you're unsure what ``server`` you should be submitting to, please reach out to your contact on the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.

 To create or modify and edit this file, use a text editor of your choice (``vim`` or ``TextEdit`` or whatever).
 For example, using ``TextEdit``, from a MacOS Terminal window, like this::